flmorg/cleanuperr/README.md

 2. **Queue cleaner** will:
    - Run every 5 minutes (or configured cron).
    - Process all items in the *arr queue.
+   - Check each queue item if it is stalled or stuck in matadata downloading
+     - If it is, the item receives a **strike**.
    - Check each queue item if it meets one of the following condition in the download client:
      - **Marked as completed, but 0 bytes have been downloaded** (due to files being blocked by qBittorrent or the **content blocker**).
      - All associated files of are marked as **unwanted/skipped**.
    - If the item **DOES NOT** match the above criteria, it will be skipped.
-   - If the item **DOES** match the criteria:
+   - If the item **DOES** match the criteria or has received the **maximum number of strikes**:
-     - It will be removed from the *arr's queue.
+     - It will be removed from the *arr's queue and blocked.
      - It will be deleted from the download client.
      - A new search will be triggered for the *arr item.